Marwa-Alanazi/Explore-Bikeshare-Data-PDSN-Udacity/README.md

 * Earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### The Files
 To answer these questions using Python, we need to write a Python script.
-Also we need the three city dataset files too:
+Also we need the three city dataset files:

-* chicago.csv
+* Chicago.csv
-* new_york_city.csv
+* New_york_city.csv
-* washington.csv
+* Washington.csv

 ---